-We dont know what causes TMJ but many dentists believe symptoms arise from problems with the jaw muscles or with the joint itself.
+We don’t know what causes TMJ but many dentists believe symptoms arise from problems with the jaw muscles or with the joint itself.
 These problems can result from any of the following:

-- Trauma or injury Injury to your jaw, joint or the muscles within the areas of your head and neck.
+- Trauma or injury.
+Injury to your jaw, joint or the muscles within the areas of your head and neck.
 The trauma could be a result of a heavy blow or whiplash from a car accident.

-- Grinding/clenching of teeth If you grind or clench your teeth youre (nightly) exerting extra pressure on the joint that can lead to stiffness and pain.
+- Grinding/clenching of teeth.
+If you grind or clench your teeth, you’re (nightly) exerting extra pressure on the joint that can lead to stiffness and pain.

-- Stress Tension from stress can cause you to tighten facial and jaw muscles or clench the teeth.
+- Tension from stress can cause you to tighten facial and jaw muscles or clench the teeth.

-- Poor posture Head and neck posture can also be an important factor in TMJ symptoms.
+- Poor posture.
+Head and neck posture can also be an important factor in TMJ symptoms.
 For example, holding the head forward while looking at a computer all day strains the muscles of the face and neck.

 Sleep factors & TMJ

 Your sleeping position influences a number of TMJ issues, including strain on the muscles of the face, jaw and shoulders.
 Your sleeping position also affects how your head and neck are supported and can determine the likelihood of clenching or grinding your teeth.
-If you find yourself waking up with a headache, ear or jaw pain, theres a big chance your sleeping position may be the culprit.
+If you find yourself waking up with a headache, ear or jaw pain, there’s a good chance your sleeping position may be the culprit.

 Best position to help TMJ symptoms?
 Sleep on your back.
 There are a number of back sleeping benefits:

-- Eliminates pressure on your jaw.
+- Eliminates pressure on your jaw

-- Supports your head, neck and shoulders.
+- Supports your head, neck and shoulders

-- Reduces the chance youll spend your night grinding your teeth or clenching your jaw.
+- Reduces the chance you’ll spend your night grinding your teeth or clenching your jaw

 - A small pillow positioned under the arch of your spine can make back sleeping more comfortable.